bytebase/bytebase/docs/design/gh-ost-integration.md

 We will use the account `bytebase@%` in gh-ost, so `bytebase@%` will require 2 more privileges, `REPLICATION CLIENT, REPLICATION SLAVE`.
 We will ask user to grant these privileges in documentation.

+### Reconfigure gh-ost on the go

+We will support [reconfigure](https://github.com/github/gh-ost/blob/master/doc/interactive-commands.md) gh-ost settings on the go.

+We will support the following parameters

+- `chunk-size`
+- `dml-batch-size`
+- `max-lag-millis`

 ### Vendor

 gh-ost needs to know who the cloud provider is to run properly.
 We will add a new field in `Instance` to store cloud provider type.
 User should set this field.